acl2026-srw/acl2026-srw.github.io/index.md

 The workshop’s goal is to aid students at multiple stages of their education, including highschool, undergraduate, MSc/MA, junior and senior PhD students, in getting familiar with conducting and presenting their research.

 <br>
-We will update this site when latest information are available (Update time: 2025.12.11).
+We will update this site when new information is available (Last update: 2025.12.11).

-Contact us via email at [acl.2025.srw@gmail.com](mailto:acl.2026.srw@gmail.com) for any questions.
+Contact us via email at [acl.2026.srw@gmail.com](mailto:acl.2026.srw@gmail.com) for any questions.

 Get connected with us on [Twitter](https://twitter.com/acl_srw).

 <!-- Note below is outdated, and we will update soon! -->